rgangu/rgangu.github.io/_pages/experience.md

 permalink: /experience/
 ---

+Below is an overview of my experiences as well as tools/technologies I've used.
+For a more in-depth look, please visit my resume.

 _December 2019 - Present:_ **Founder** at **Ronu Labs**
 - working on some challenging problems to use artificial intelligence to improve society